 Albärt, CC BY-SA 3.0, via Wikimedia Commons

 Knecht Ruprecht was a figure German parents would invoke to keep their kids in line (such a German thing!).
-He supposedly traveled with St Nicholas, and would quiz children to see if they knew their prayers and bible verses.
-If the children performed, they were rewarded with apples, gingerbread and other sweets.
+His job was traveling with St Nicholas and quizzing children to see if they knew their prayers and bible verses.
+The children were rewarded with apples, gingerbread, and other sweets if they performed well.
 If they didn’t, the children would be given lumps of coal, beaten or switched, or worse, taken away in Knecht Ruprecht’s sack to be thrown in an icy river or EATEN!

-According to Wikipedia, other names for Knecht Ruprecht are- Hans Ruprecht, Rumpknecht, and in Mecklenburg, was called Rû Clås (Rough Nicholas).
-In the Altmark and in East Friesland, he was known as Bûr and Bullerclås.
+Other names for Knecht Ruprecht are- Hans Ruprecht, Rumpknecht, and in Mecklenburg, was called Rû Clås (Rough Nicholas).
+He was known as Bûr and Bullerclås in the Altmark and East Friesland.

 Learn more about Knecht Ruprecht HERE